Susquehanna University: Performing arts

 In addition to the student-run clubs and organizations that focused on music and dance, many ensembles are sponsored and count toward major or elective credit requirements.

 The University Choir, Chorale, and Chamber Singers are the three vocal performance groups open to all students by audition, and the instrumental offerings (many of which are also open to all students through an audition process) range from small ensembles to pep bands to the University Symphonic Band.

 Religious life

-There are eight religious life organizations at Susquehanna.
+There are 11 religious and spiritual organizations at Susquehanna.
 In addition, students as well as the general public have the opportunity to attend Lutheran services held Sunday mornings on campus.